samhedin/formal_analysis_of_communication_model/README.md

-Tamarin-Prover code for the thesis Formal security analysis of authentication in an asynchronous communication model
+This repository contains the Tamarin Prover code for the bachelor degree project _Formal security analysis of authentication in an asynchronous communication model_.

+Authors: Jacob Wahlgren & Sam Yousefzadegan Hedin